NOS (drink): Team NOS

 NASCAR driver Kyle Busch and off-road driver Brian Deegan are former members of Team NOS.
 Busch became a NOS Energy driver in 2008 when he first joined Joe Gibbs Racing.
-He has raced the No. 18 NOS Energy Toyota Camry to victory lane a record number of times in the Xfinity Series, where he is the all-time leader in race wins, initially from 2008 until 2011, when he switched to then-rival Monster Energy in 2012, around the same time NOS parent Coca-Cola was exploring a sale of its energy drink brands.
+He has raced the No. 18 NOS Energy Toyota Camry to victory lane a record number of times in the Xfinity Series, where he is the all-time leader in race wins, initially from 2008 until 2011, when he switched to then-rival Monster Energy in 2012.

 Following Monster's acquisition of Coca-Cola's energy beverage products, and a corporate decision to realign the Busch Brothers, both of whom are affiliated with Monster Beverage, Kyle was aligned with NOS Energy in 2016.
-In the fall of 2016, Monster Beverage released its newest flavor "NOS Rowdy" which was inspired by Busch and his nickname "Rowdy".
+In the fall of 2016, Monster Beverage released its newest flavor "NOS Rowdy" which was inspired by Kyle Busch and his nickname "Rowdy".
 The sponsorship ended after the 2018 season.
+The sponsorship would be switched back to Monster Energy in 2019.
+Kyle Busch ultimately started his own energy drink and ended his sponsorship with Monster and NOS.

 In 2019, NOS became the title sponsor of the World of Outlaws Sprint Car Series, replacing Craftsman Tools.
 NOS is also the primary sponsor of World of Outlaws NOS Energy Drink Sprint Cars Series driver, Sheldon Haudenschild.

-After 2019, Busch left the NOS Brand to form his own energy drink company, Rowdy Energy, in the meantime NOS went onto sponsor Ricky Stenhouse Jr. starting in 2020 with select races on the 47 car.
-Previously from 2012 to 2015 during the time Busch was sponsored by Monster, NOS sponsored Stenhouse Jr. during his 2012 Nationwide Series championship year and moved on with him to the Cup Series for the next three years on the 17 Ford for Roush Fenway Racing.
-As of 2022, NOS sponsors Stenhouse and the 47 team.